autocrypt/autocrypt/doc/level1.rst

 Handling Multiple Accounts and Aliases
 ++++++++++++++++++++++++++++++++++++++

-An MUA that is capable of connecting to multiple e-mail accounts SHOULD have a separate and distinct Autocrypt ``accounts[from-addr]`` for each e-mail account with the address ``from-addr``.
+A MUA that is capable of connecting to multiple e-mail accounts SHOULD have a separate and distinct Autocrypt ``accounts[from-addr]`` for each e-mail account with the address ``from-addr``.